EMDK/docs/edge/source/api/MifareDesfire.md

              key settings and application key settings of selected card application or card.

-Example Usage:
+**Example Usage:**

 	:::java
 	mifareDesfire.selectApplication(APP_ID);
 	KeySettings keySettings = mifareDesfire.getKeySettings();

 ### selectApplication

-**public void selectApplication( appID)**
+**public void selectApplication(int appID)**

 Selects specified card application.On Tag lost connection needs to re-established by calling enable API in the application.This is a synchronous call.

 **Parameters:**